 Ordering Officers (OO) are VA personnel authorized to place orders through the PPV contract.
 OOs are nominated by the VISN Chief Logistics Officers and appointed by the PPV CO.

-No, only Tribal Indian Health facilities (including sovereign Tribal health facilities that have a federal Government contract are authorized to participate in the VA PPV program.
+No, only Tribal Indian Health facilities (including sovereign Tribal health facilities that have a federal Government compact are authorized to participate in the VA PPV program.
 Indian Health facility participation in the VA PPV contract is coordinated through NSSC Oklahoma.

 No, McKesson is not allowed to load 340B prices or any contract prices that are not maintained by VA.